cybergis/cybergis-compute-core/docs/codebase.md

 - better handle how instance variables are inherited to prevent them from appearing too early unnecessarily
     - rework some of the typings
 - potentially remove some unused classes
+- is there any point in having connectors be passed to it instead of just making a baseconnector
+- think if globus transfers of data should be cached

 ### JupyterHub